Last updated on August 20th, 2020

 I booked an appointment at PSK Pune for 25th July.
 Thankfully, I had mine and my wife’s passport renewed a couple of months back.
 Why didn’t we go for our daughter’s passport back then? simply due to one condition.
 To get the passport for a kid, both parents must update their passports with their spouse’s name.
 As we still had old passports at that time, getting a passport for our daughter was not an option.
 So we decided to first update our passports to have that information and then proceed to get daughter’s passport.

 Thankfully, PSK was different.
 To be honest, PSK is such a shame for a typical government office, probably because it is managed by TCS staff.
 Such an efficiency, so much cleanliness and light and no bribery, are you kidding me?

 We quickly got our daughter’s documents pre-scanned by the staff, a token was generated and almost instantly we were called to finish the formalities.
 Thanks to the less chaotic atmosphere, my daughter was in a good mood and gave a bewildered expression for the photo.
 She might be the youngest passport holder in all generations of our family and soon to be the youngest international traveller too!

 The Great Indian Police Verification Drama

 Though my daughter didn’t have to go through the police verification, it was not the case with my wife and me.
-Earlier, when I received the passport without any police verification, I was overjoyed thinking that being just a renewal, police verification was eliminated.
+Earlier, when I received the passport without any police verification, I was overjoyed thinking that since it was just a renewal, police verification was eliminated.
 Soon I knew how wrong I was.